Middleby (MIDD)

 nullAI Analysis | Feedback

-Bryan Mittelman was appointed CFO of The Middleby Corporation in 2019, after joining the company in 2018 as Chief Accounting Officer.
+Bryan Mittelman was appointed Chief Financial Officer of The Middleby Corporation in 2019, having joined the company in 2018 as Chief Accounting Officer.
 He brings nearly 30 years of finance experience to his role.
-Before Middleby, Mr. Mittelman spent five years as Vice President and Controller of Knowles Corporation.
-He also served as Corporate Controller at Morningstar, Inc., and held finance and accounting positions at Siemens Healthcare Diagnostics, Dade Behring, and Arthur Andersen.
-Mr. Mittelman is a Certified Public Accountant.
+Before his tenure at Middleby, Mr. Mittelman spent five years as Vice President and Controller of Knowles Corporation.
+His previous experience also includes serving as Corporate Controller at Morningstar, Inc. and holding finance and accounting positions at Siemens Healthcare Diagnostics, Dade Behring, and Arthur Andersen.
+He is a Certified Public Accountant.

-Steve Spittle joined Middleby in 2010 and has held several leadership positions within the company since then.
-He was appointed Chief Commercial Officer in 2021.
-Most recently, he served as a group president, where he was directly involved in the overall strategy for the Middleby Commercial Foodservice Group.
+Steven Spittle serves as the Chief Commercial Officer for The Middleby Corporation.
+He joined Middleby in 2010 and has since held several leadership positions, including a group president role where he was directly involved in the overall strategy for the Middleby Commercial Foodservice Group.

 AI Analysis | Feedback